gklyne/notes/20220926-IETF-registry-notes.md

 1. Revert to "Expert review", with the explicit intention that the expert should allow provisional registration unless the scheme is clearly bogus or ill-conceived.

-2. Instruct IANA to post notice of provisional registrations (or all new registrations) to the URI-review list
+2. Instruct IANA to post notice of provisional registrations (or all new registrations) to the URI-review list.

 ### P4 ("specification required" for provisional registrations?)

-Can this be clarified with an erratum:  a public specification is RECOMMENDED for provisional registrations, and REQUIRED for permanent registrations.
+Can this be clarified with an erratum:  a public specification is RECOMMENDED for provisional registrations, and REQUIRED for permanent registrations?

 ### P5 (form of specification)